bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

 ## Process: Full Robotic Integration

 ### 1. Motor Control
-For motor contro, we used two Parallax servos attached to the robot.
+For motor control, we used two Parallax servos attached to the robot.
 We would attach the Arduino pin to the Servo in `setup()` and set values to it with 90 being stop.
 For example, our forward function set the servos to `servoR.write(70)` and `servoL.write(110)`.
 The various functions to make the robot go forward and turn are apparent in our various videos.

 ### 2. FFT: Tone Sensing
 In order to detect a specific frequency, we need to use Arduino's FFT library.
 One of the example sketches of the Arduino library is the fft_adc_serial.ino sketch.
 The FFT function works by using the analog to digital converter, determining the frequency of the signal, and placing the signal magnitude into the corresponding bin.
 We define the type of output and the number of bins using the following code.
 The code below uses the logarithmic output and defines the number of bins to 128 bins.